cangeles14/Bank-Customer-Churn-Rate-Prediction/README.md

 Step 4: Implement strategy, continue to collect data, and revisit model next fiscal year

+## Presenation

+If you would like to know more please take a look at the presentation.

 ## Built With

 * [Python](https://docs.python.org/3/) - The programming language used